freedomofpress/securedrop-docs/docs/admin/installation/prepare_sdw.rst

 In order to install SecureDrop Workstation and configure it to use an existing SecureDrop instance, you will need the following:

 - A Qubes-compatible laptop based on the :ref:`hardware<hardware_guide>` recommendations.
-- Qubes installation medium - this guide assumes the use of a USB 3.0 stick.
+- Qubes installation medium - this guide assumes the use of a USB 3.0 flash drive.
 Qubes may also be installed via optical media, which may make more sense depending on your `security concerns <https://www.qubes-os.org/doc/install-security/>`_.

-  .. note:: A USB stick with a Type-A connector is recommended, as USB-C ports may be disabled on your computer when the BIOS settings detailed below are applied.
+  .. note:: A USB flash drive with a Type-A connector is recommended, as USB-C ports may be disabled on your computer when the BIOS settings detailed below are applied.

 - A working computer (Linux is recommended and assumed in this guide) to use for verification and creation of the Qubes installation medium.

-  .. note:: A Tails USB can be used to perform the tasks below, but due to the size of the Qubes installation ISO, it may make sense to download it on another computer rather than via Tor, and then to use a USB stick to transfer it to Tails for verification and creation of the installation medium.
+  .. note:: Tails can be used to perform the tasks below, but due to the size of the Qubes installation ISO, it may make sense to download it on another computer rather than via Tor, and then to use a USB flash drive to transfer it to Tails for verification and creation of the installation medium.

 - A password manager or other system to generate and store strong passphrases for Qubes full disk encryption (FDE) and user accounts.